drewsonne/pyvagrantconfig/README.md

  - VB provider

 ## Deployment
-When this is ready to be deployed, you can upload it to the nordcloud pip server
+When this is ready to be deployed, you can upload it to the pip server

     $ cd $WORKSPACE/pyvagrantconfig
     $ python setup.py sdist upload

 ## Installation
-After it's on the nordcloud pip server, you should be able to install on the client by running
+After it's on the pip server, you should be able to install on the client by running

     $ pip install pyvagrantconfig